Undergraduate Course: Engineering Geology and Surveying 2 (CIVE08022)

 The course includes a number of Lectures and Tutorials during the Weeks 1 - 10 on key fundamental concepts of Geology that are important for Civil Engineers.
 On Week 11 the students are introduced, at a residential Field Trip, to land surveying techniques and methodologies using a combination of Lectures, Seminars and practical surveying tasks.

-L1 & 2.
-Introduction to surveying and the Surveying Field Trip.
-Applications, principles, sequence of planning and executing a survey.
+L1 Introduction: Applications, principles, sequence of planning and executing a survey.
 Categories: geodetic and plane.
 Objectives: establishment of relative positions, setting out.
 Measurements: direct or indirect linear measurement; angular measurement; height difference.
 Fixing the position of a point: trilateration; offset; traverse; triangulation.

 Entry Requirements (not applicable to Visiting Students)